yizhouf743/TILE/README.md

 EzPC: A framework that help to covert pytorch code to HE-friendly cpp code and test TILE module/network performance.

-The test code for Conv-Relu(the basic unit on vgg and resnet) with TILE on SCI/tests/test_field_TILE.cpp
+The test code for Conv-Relu(the basic unit on vgg and resnet) with TILE on SCI/tests/test_field_TILE.cpp, this is example for the basic function we use for network testing.

-The test code for network can be found in SCI/networks

 For example: